By Alex Morgan 1 min read

 Identifying opponents' tendencies—whether they are tight-aggressive, passive, or overly loose—is essential for exploiting weaknesses and adjusting your approach.

 If an opponent folds frequently to raises, raising more often can boost your fold equity.
-Conversely, if a player calls down light, value betting with strong hands becomes more profitable.
+Conversely, if a player calls down light, Value Betting with strong hands becomes more profitable.

 Monitoring their psychology and adjusting your aggressiveness based on stack sizes and game flow increases your edge.
 For instance, against short stacks, consider shoving premium hands rather than slow-playing.